 UGA Graduate Dean's Award for International Study

-Current Application Cycle – Accepted on a rolling basis until March 15 at 12:00 midnight.
-Final awards be made by March 31 5:00 PM (EST) - (for graduate students participating in a UGA-approved academic activity overseas for academic credit)
+Current Application Cycle – Accepted on a rolling basis until April 30 at 5:00pm.
+Final awards be made by May 4 5:00 PM (EST).
+Selected students will be required to submit final reimbursement paperwork by May 11th

 This award is generously funded by the Graduate School under the direction of Dean Suzanne Barbour.
 Awards are made by the Office of International Education (OIE).
 All questions should be directed to OIE - 706-542-2900.

 The Purpose of this award